Muslim Sicily

-The Emirate of Sicily (صِقِلِّيَة) was an Islamic kingdom that ruled the island of Sicily from 831 to 1091.
-Its capital was Palermo (Arabic: Balarm), which during this period became a major cultural and political center of the Muslim world.
+The island of Sicily (صِقِلِّيَة) was under Islamic rule from the late ninth to the late eleventh centuries.
+It became a prosperous and influential commercial power in the Mediterranean, with its capital of Palermo (بَلَرْم) serving as a major cultural and political center of the Muslim world.

-Sicily was part of the Byzantine Empire when Muslim forces from Ifriqiya began launching raids in 652.
-Through a prolonged series of conflicts from 827 to 902, they gradually conquered the entirety of Sicily, with only the stronghold of Rometta, in the far northeast, holding out until 965.
+Sicily was a peripheral part of the Byzantine Empire when Muslim forces from Ifriqiya (roughly present-day Tunisia) began launching raids in 652.
+During the reign of the Aghlabid dynasty of Ifriqiya, a prolonged series of conflicts from 827 to 902 resulted in the gradual conquest of the entire island, with only the stronghold of Rometta, in the far northeast, holding out until 965.
+The Fatimid Caliphate replaced Aghlabid rule after 909.
+From 948 onwards, the island was governed by the Kalbid dynasty, who ruled as autonomous emirs while formally acknowledging Fatimid authority.

-Under Muslim rule, the island became increasingly prosperous and cosmopolitan.
-Trade and agriculture flourished, and Palermo became one of the largest and wealthiest cities in Europe.
-Sicily became multiconfessional and multilingual, developing a distinct Arab-Byzantine culture that combined elements of its Islamic Arab and Berber migrants with those of the local Greek-Byzantine and Jewish communities.
-Beginning in the early eleventh century, the Emirate began to fracture from internal strife and dynastic disputes.
-Christian Norman mercenaries under Roger I ultimately conquered the island, founding the County of Sicily in 1071; the last Muslim city on the island, Noto, fell in 1091, marking the end of Islamic rule in Sicily.
+Under Muslim rule, Sicily became multiconfessional and multilingual, developing a distinct Arab-Byzantine culture that combined elements of its Islamic Arab and Berber migrants with those of the local Latin, Greek, and Jewish communities.
+Lucrative new crops were introduced, advanced irrigation systems were built, and urban centers were beautified with gardens and public works; the resulting wealth led to a flourishing of art and science.

-As the first Count of Sicily, Roger maintained a relative degree of tolerance and multiculturalism; Sicilian Muslims remained citizens of the County and the subsequent Kingdom of Sicily.
-Until the late 12th century, and probably as late as the 1220s, Muslims formed a majority of the island's population, except in the northeast region of Val Demone, which had remained predominantly Byzantine Greek and Christian, even during Islamic rule.
+Beginning in the early eleventh century, political authority began to fracture from internal strife and dynastic disputes.
+Christian Norman mercenaries under Roger I ultimately conquered the island, founding the County of Sicily in 1071; the last Muslim city on the island, Noto, fell in 1091, marking the end of independent Islamic rule in Sicily.
+As the first Count of Sicily, Roger maintained relative tolerance and multiculturalism; Sicilian Muslims remained citizens.
+Until the late twelfth century, and probably as late as the 1220s, Muslims formed a majority of the island's population, and even occupied positions in the royal court.
 But by the mid thirteenth century, Muslims who had not already left or converted to Christianity were expelled, ending roughly four hundred years of Islamic presence in Sicily.

-Over two centuries of Islamic rule by the Emirate has left some traces in modern Sicily.
+Over two centuries of Islamic rule has left some traces in modern Sicily.
 Minor Arabic influence remains in the Sicilian language and in local place names; a much larger influence is in the Maltese language that derives from Siculo-Arabic.
-Other cultural remnants can be found in the island's agricultural methods and crops, the local cuisine, and architecture.
+Other cultural remnants can be found in the island's agricultural methods and crops, cuisine, and architecture.